eceboran/AudioMalfunctionDetection/README.md

 #### One-class SVM
 The algorithm one-class SVM aims to model a large number of "normal" samples, then distinguish "abnormal" samples as those that deviate from the model, i.e. get a low score.
 We trained the classifier by adjusting the hyperparameters that give the best classification for the validation set.
+As features, we used mel-frequency cepstral coefficients.
+These features are best suited for representing sound signals in the time-frequency domain.

 Considering the nature of the problem, precision and recall are the best metrics to evaluate performance.
 In our problem, high precision means most of the samples that are labeled as abnormal are in fact abnormal.
 High precision ensures that when workers are prompted to check a machine by the automatized system, they find a machine that is in fact abnormally